-If you are thinking about contesting a will, then you need to know exactly what makes a will valid as opposed to invalid.
+If you are thinking about contesting a will and challenging probate, then you need to know exactly what makes a will invalid as opposed to valid.

 Thinking of contesting probate?
 Call our highly experienced team on FREEPHONE 0800 1404544 for FREE initial phone advice – no strings attached.